mattermost/docs/source/administration/config-settings.rst

 **Local File System**: Files and images are stored in the specified local file directory.

-“Amazon S3”: Files and images are stored on Amazon S3 based on the provided access key, bucket and region fields.
+**Amazon S3**: Files and images are stored on Amazon S3 based on the provided access key, bucket and region fields.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"DriverName": "local"`` with options ``local`` and ``amazons3`` for above settings respectively.                         |